cognifloyd/build.docs.typo3.org/README.md

 This repository contains a Vagrant setup so that you can run this application on your local machine.

 For the first installation, consider one good hour to walk through all the steps which will depend on the speed of your network along with the performance of your machine.
 There will about 500 Mb to download which includes a virtual machine and the necessary packages.
+Please, also make sure to have the following Software installed on your machine.
+[Chef DK](http://downloads.getchef.com/chef-dk/), [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
+In any case, you will be asked later whether your system is functional.

 The fist step is to download the source files.